-One of the joys of Spring is the appearance of the first Fritillaries.
+One of the joys of Spring is the appearance of the first fritillaries.
 The checker-board or snake’s head fritillary: Fritillaria meleagris is the first to come out in my garden.
 This is a native flower but with the loss of 97% of our wild flower meadows many sites have been lost where these gorgeous flowers once flourished.
 Fox Meadow, near Framsden, Suffolk is the fourth largest Fritillary meadow in the country.
 Here you can see up to 300,000 flowers; a wonderful sight.
 It is in the care of Suffolk Wildlife Trust.
-You can make an appointment to go to their Open Day on the 14th April this year.
+You can make an appointment to go to their Open Day in April this year.
 The telephone number is; 01473 890089.

 Pauline at leadupthegardenpath has them growing in her woodland and she has written about them in a recent post.
 Do have a look, there are some fabulous photos.